rcpsolutions-net/markdown-docs/database-macro-types.md

 *   A **Relational Database** is like our memory for hard facts ("What is your address?").
 It's precise but lacks associative power.
 *   A **NoSQL Graph Database** is a step closer, modeling explicit relationships ("Bob is friends with Alice").
 *   A **Vector Database** is the **closest match to the *retrieval mechanism* of human associative memory.** It mimics our ability to find information based on a "vibe" or a collection of related concepts, rather than a direct query.
+Let's look a closer look at human memory and a vector database.

-### Visualizing Associative Recall
+## Visualizing Associative Recall

 This mind map shows how a chain of associated concepts leads to a specific memory, much like how a vector database uses a query vector to find the closest matches in its conceptual space.